devotedmikae/devotedmikae/README.md

 If I actually become popular and my art becomes recognizable, then you won't require as much as to always credit me if people already know me.
 Of course in the meantime I am a very small and unknown artist, so credit is required.

 Also, my comic is free to interpret however you'd like as long as it is not problematic.
-You can interpret things as Bendystraw, make huge theories etc!
 Have fun guys.
 </details>

 <div align="center">